Jeong-m1n/Jeong-m1n/README.md

-### Hi there 👋

 ### Let me introduce myself
 Hello , I'm greeny in Github..

 This document is just a demo version of my practice

+upload on Github by gitbash.

 <!--